wonma/100-days-of-code/log.md

 **Thoughts**
 - I am enjoying this learning so much!
 Of course, when I come across some complicated-looking concepts on the documents I feel overwhelmed but I try to stop thinking what I can't do at my level now.
 I will continuously make small progress!
 Slowly but steadily.

+---
+### Day 30: November 15, Tuesday

+**Today's Progress**
+Advanced React(Coursera): Theme Switcher with Context API Implemented Context using createContext, useContext, and useState.

+**Thoughts**
+- I still haven't understood clearly how the Context works, but I think the general concept is slowly getting into my head.
+Looking forward to using this for my own React Portfolio project!

 <!--
 ### Day 1: June 27, Monday